juanjosemorales/enflux_projects/social_net_analyer/README.md

 ##How To Run:
 - This project runs on Python 3 and makes use of Pandas
--  Download to desired directory unzip
+-  Download to desired directory unzip if necessary
--  go into the directory: social_net_analyzer
+-  Go into the directory: social_net_analyzer
--  install dependencies:
+-  Install dependencies:
   ``pip3 install -r requirements.txt.``
 -  Alternatively, run:
    ``pip3 install pandas``
 - Go into directory sn_analyzer